Everything You Need to Know About Agbalumo (African Star Apple)

 Does This Fruit Increase Blood Sugar?

 Agbalumo has natural sugars that may slightly raise blood sugar levels.
+However, its high fiber content helps regulate the release of sugar into the bloodstream.
+The key is moderation.

 African Star Apple